The SKIM-FA Kernel: High-Dimensional Variable Selection and Nonlinear Interaction Discovery in Linear Time: Final Algorithm and Implementation Details

 where $\bar{f}_A$ equals the kernel ridge regression fit in \cref{eq:kern_ridge} using the subset of datapoints in $A$ and $\pi$ equals the uniform distribution over all $N-M$ sized subsets $A$ of $[N]$.

 Since the gradient of $L(U, \eta, \noisevar)$ exists when all $U_i \neq c$, and the subgradient when some $U_i = c$, we can minimize \cref{eq:exact_leave_out} using gradient descent.
 However, this loss is computationally intensive; we need to solve \cref{eq:kern_ridge} ${N \choose M}$ times in order to take a single gradient descent step.
 Instead, we approximate \cref{eq:exact_leave_out} by using stochastic gradient descent.
 Specifically, we randomly draw a single $A$ from $\pi$ in \cref{eq:exact_leave_out} and use the mean-squared prediction error of $\bar{f}_A$ to estimate \cref{eq:exact_leave_out}.
 Then, this estimate leads to an unbiased estimate of \cref{eq:exact_leave_out}, and hence an unbiased estimate of the gradient of $L(U, \eta, \noisevar)$.
-We summarize our full procedure in \cref{algo:learn_skim_hyp} (provided in \cref{A:algo_moved}), and prove that it leads to sparsity below.
+We summarize our full procedure in \cref{algo:learn_skim_hyp}, and prove that it leads to sparsity below.\footnote{Note that in \cref{algo:learn_skim_hyp} we do not minimize over $U$ but instead over $\tilde{U}$, where $U_i = \frac{\tilde{U}_i^2}{\tilde{U}_i^2 + 1}$.
+Since the range of $ \frac{\tilde{U}_i^2}{\tilde{U}_i^2 + 1}$ equals $(0, 1)$ when $\tilde{U}_i$ varies over all of $\R$, we can optimize $\tilde{U}_i$ over an unconstrained domain.
+Since we only care about estimating the $\kappa_i$, it does not matter that $U_i$ is not a 1-1 function of $\tilde{U}_i$.}

 \begin{nprop} Suppose $\kappa_i^{(t)} = 0$ at some iteration $t$ in \cref{algo:learn_skim_hyp}.
 Then, for all subsequent iterations $t' \geq t$, $\kappa_i^{(t')} = 0$. \end{nprop}